Scenario-Convert Tool

 There are two ways to create a MOSAIC scenario from an OSM file using scenario-convert.

-The easiest method to create a MOSAIC scenario from OSM data is to use scenario-convert with the argument --osm2mosaic.
+The easiest method to create a MOSAIC scenario from OSM data is to use scenario-convert with the command scenario create.
 One only needs to specify the path to the input OSM file.
 The OSM file will first be used to create a scenario database containing road network information.
 Afterward, the MOSAIC scenario folder structure and SUMO connection, edge, network, node, route, and config files are created.
 You can also use additional arguments alongside this, for example --generate-routes.
-Because of this argument, routes are generated randomly and added to the scenario database before the scenario is exported to SUMO files
+With this argument, routes are generated randomly and added to the scenario database before the scenario is exported to MOSAIC scenario files.

 The call for the described example would look like this:

-2. Using two separate calls with the option --osm2db and --db2mosaic subsequently:
+2. Using two separate calls with the option database create and scenario create subsequently:

 Example calls for this approach would look like this: